-3.1 THE STRATEGIC DEVELOPMENT PLAN (SDP)
+3.1 The Strategic Plan (SP)

-The SDP is concerned with the future aims and objectives of the MAT and how they are to be achieved; that includes matching the MATs objectives and targets to the resources expected to be available.
+The SP is concerned with the delivery of the strategic aims and objectives of the MAT; that includes matching the MAT's objectives and targets to the resources expected to be available.
 Plans should be kept relatively simple and flexible.
-They are the "big picture" within which more detailed plans may be integrated.
+They are the "big picture" within which the functional plans may be integrated.